microprediction/monteprediction/TFRO.md

 # Thanks for reaching out stranger

-This is my current "hey nice to connect on Linked-In" page where I try to save both of us time.
+This is my current "hey nice to connect on Linked-In" page where I try to avoid repetition.

 Profuse apologies if I flicked this to you absent mindedly while watching Gossip Girl with my daughter and we actually know each other!